Healthy Blueberry Crisp

 - Rolled Oats: Make sure they’re certified gluten-free for gluten allergies.

-- Almond Flour: A naturally gluten-free, nutrient-rich base for the crisp topping.
+- Almond Flour: A naturally gluten-free base for the crisp topping.

 - Walnuts & Almonds: Adds crunch and heart-healthy fats.
 You can use all walnuts, all almonds, or substitute for your other favorite nuts, like pecans.